WHO Calls For Vigilance After Dog Contaminated With Monkeypox

 She nevertheless stressed that “waste management is essential” to reduce the risk of contamination of rodents and other animals outside the home.

-When a virus crosses a species barrier, it often raises concern about a possibly more dangerous mutation.
+When a virus crosses a species barrier, it often raises concern regarding a possibly more dangerous mutation.
 But according to Ms Lewis, there is no information at this stage to say that this is the case regarding monkeypox.

 “It is nevertheless certain that as soon as the virus moves into another environment affecting another population, there is obviously a possibility that it develops differently and mutates differently,” she said.